 Mobile, AL. – Supervision of police officers is a science in itself.
-To go from being one of the guys, to being in charge of “the guys,” requires special skills.
-Thankfully for the City of Mobile Police Department (MPD), Officer Frank Schneider successfully took upon the promotional process.
+To go from being one of the guys to be in charge of “the guys” requires special skills.
+Thankfully for the City of Mobile Police Department (MPD), Officer Frank Schneider successfully took the promotional process.
 On his first meeting with his new squad of officers, now Sgt.
 Schneider firmly explained to his troop that successful supervision required micromanaging at its best, that this country had let down its traditions for too long, and he was the man to bring them back.

 According to Schneider, officers do better when they have their supervisors next to them in all calls and activities, questioning their every move, and second-guessing their decisions.
 “I do it for them, for I know that without my constant badgering and experts opinions about everything, they would be lost,” said the 4.6 feet tall Schneider.